AkibaAT/openai-renpy-translate/README.md

 Opentranslator is a simple command that can be used from the terminal to translate ren'py localization files.
 It uses OpenAI API to perform all operations, you can choose which model to use by passing it as a parameter.

-The following project was born to study OpenAI and how it works.
-If you would contribute open a pull request or issue on GitHub.
+If you would like to contribute, open a pull request, or issue, on GitHub.

 ### ren'py Fork Maintained By